Skip to main content

 User attributes

 The user attributes used by rollout percentage rules refer to the end-user attributes.
-You can define these attributes when initializing the SDK on the client-side.
-If you are using dynamic attributes you will use the updateUserAttributes function.
+You can define these attributes when initializing the SDK on the client side.
+If you use dynamic attributes, use the updateUserAttributes function.
 For further details on how to set up attributes, check the SDK content.
-The code block below presents an example of end-user attributes configuration when initializing the SDK using Javascript.
+The code block below presents an example of end-user attribute configuration when initializing the SDK using Javascript.

 const attributes = {